McFly: Television and film appearances

 Throughout the early years, McFly were regular guests on CBBC and CD:UK.

 In January 2005, the band guest-starred in an episode of the long-running British drama series Casualty.
-In May 2006, they starred in the American teen comedy film Just My Luck with Lindsay Lohan and Chris Pine, which was released in the US on 12 May 2006 and in the UK on 30 June 2006.
+In May 2006, they starred in the American romantic comedy film Just My Luck with Lindsay Lohan and Chris Pine, which was released in the US on 12 May 2006 and in the UK on 30 June 2006.
 They play themselves in the film and the soundtrack features a variety of their songs from their first two albums.
 The band also recorded another song, "Just My Luck", which was to be included on the US-only album release of the same name.
 McFly held a concert at the London Hammersmith Apollo on 19 May 2005 which was used in the film.
 The UK premiere of the film took place on 28 June 2006 in London.
 The film generally did not receive good reviews, gaining a 13% rating on Rotten Tomatoes.

 On 16 March 2007, McFly guest starred in the Top Gear comic relief show Top Gear of the Pops, where they were given a challenge to come up with a song from scratch without using the words 'love', 'baby', or 'heart', and including the words 'sofa', 'administration', and 'Hyundai'.
 Near the end of the show they performed the song they named 'The Top Gear Blues'.
 It was later renamed 'Sofa, Hyundai, Administration' and placed as a B-side on "The Heart Never Lies" single.
 On 23 June 2007, McFly made a cameo appearance in an episode of the science fiction series Doctor Who.
 The episode "The Sound of Drums", saw the band appearing in a spoof party political broadcast, which featured testimonials from British celebrities such as McFly and Sharon Osbourne showing their support and trying to encourage others to "Vote Saxon!" in support of Mr Saxon (The Master played by John Simm) to become Prime Minister of the United Kingdom.

 On 22 October 2007, McFly hosted the first annual Nickelodeon UK Kids Choice Awards.
 McFly also appeared on the show Ghosthunting with... in 2007.